onomatopoetica/webbit/README.md

 ### Modeling

-Each model will be responsible for different data throughout the app.
+Each model will be responsible for different data throughout the app:

+- User - focused on the user
+- Submission - The user authors submissions which have different media (text, image/video, links)
+- Community - Category based on submissions
+- Comments - A response given to the submission from another user to a given user
+- Subscription - A user can subscribe and unsubscribe to a community

 ## Demo